 AP 627 Active Building Systems I 3 Cr.

 A survey of contemporary mechanical building equipment and systems, including heating, ventilation and air conditioning.
 Emphasis is placed on comparisons of design parameters, interfaces, and impacts on overall building form.
 Energy efficiency is addressed.
 Students pursue independent research in support of coursework.
-3 Lecture hours.
-Prerequisite: AP 625 Introduction to Passive Environmental Systems MArch.
+3 lecture hours.
+Pre-req: AP 625 Introduction to Passive Environmental Systems MArch.
 Restriction: M.Arch.
 III majors.
 Offered: Fall.

 AP 630 Wood, Steel and Concrete Structures 4 Cr.